Ideas for Giving and Moving Forward

 If you have a donor-advised fund (DAF) and wish to help us this year, you can make a gift from your DAF to support our work without affecting your personal financial security.

-If you are planning to create a donor-advised fund in 2020, please consider establishing a Sharp DAF.
+If you are planning to create a donor-advised fund please consider establishing a Sharp DAF.
 Sharp is offering this as a service to our donors, allowing you to support quality healthcare in San Diego while continuing to support other organizations you care about.

 3. Charitable Gift Annuity